FranciscoCasado/learn-web-dev/24_terminal_tools/readme.md

 Some systems may have their own propietary shell

-## First commands: navigate through your files and folders
+## Navigate through your files and directories

 Most operating systems have *file systems*, which means, all the data and we have stored and applications we have installed, *are* in some *place* in the file system.
-The file system uses mainly two types of *entries*: files and directories.
-The files are the *information* or *applications* and the directories are the *places*.
+The file system uses mainly two types of *entries*:
+1. Files: the blocks of *information* or *applications*
+2. Directories: also called *folders*, are the *locations* where entries can be *placed* in the file system.

+File systems are usually *trees*, from a data structure perspective, where directories represent *nodes* and files are *leaves* of the tree.

 Whenever you open a terminal, it starts in a location by default: the *home* directory.
 On a Mac, terminals would show some information about the current user (technically is the *host*) and, next to it,the directory where the terminal is placed.
 Most machines use the `~` symbol as abreviation for the home directory, but to know the *full path*, we can use the `pwd` command, with stands for *print current directory*.
 Open a terminal and use the `pwd` command (hit <kbd>Enter</kbd> to execute the command).